yaqwsx/bcthesis/symdivine.md

        takes an \llvm bit-code and property specification on input and decides whether supplied property does hold or not.
 If not, an counterexample can be produced by the verification algorithm.
-Input bit-code is usually produces by \clang compiler from C or C++ source code, however the user can generate it differently.}
+Input bit-code is usually produced by \clang compiler from C or C++ source code, however the user can obtain it differently.}
     \label{fig:workflow}
 \end{figure}